 Discover iconic spots that tell the story of Iqaluit

-Upon arrival in Iqaluit, you will be met by your Arctic Kingdom guide and transferred to your hotel.
+Upon arrival in Iqaluit, an Arctic Kingdom guide meets and transfers you to your hotel.
 In the afternoon, enjoy an in-depth guided tour of Iqaluit and the nearby community of Apex and visit a variety of Iqaluit’s attractions and highlights.
-This may include the Nunatta Sunakkutaangit Museum, Unikkaarvik Visitor Centre, the original Hudson’s Bay Company Trading Post and more.
+This may include the Nunatta Sunakkutaangit Museum, Unikkaarvik Visitor Centre, the original Hudson’s Bay Company Trading Post, and more.

 Day 2: Sylvia Grinnell Territorial Park

-Your Arctic Kingdom guide will meet you at the hotel and drive you to Sylvia Grinnell Territorial Park for a hike along the Sylvia Grinnell River.
+Your Arctic Kingdom guide meets you at the hotel and drives you to Sylvia Grinnell Territorial Park for a hike along the Sylvia Grinnell River.
 Don’t forget your camera and keep your eyes open for wildlife.
 A packed lunch will be provided.
-The park is an excellent hiking location for viewing the beautiful scenery, wildlife and flora of the eastern arctic region.
+The park is an excellent hiking location for viewing the beautiful scenery, wildlife, and flora of the eastern arctic region.
 Hiking routes through the park vary in length and level of difficulty, from easy to challenging.
-The well-travelled River Valley route passes through birding areas and the park’s coastal landscape.
+The well-traveled River Valley route passes through birding areas and the park’s coastal landscape.
 The terrain varies from gravel roadway to uneven tundra and boulder fields.
-The Hilltops and Meadows route allows hikers to experience tundra meadows, bedrock outcrops and unobstructed views of the surrounding region from several highpoints in the park.
+The Hilltops and Meadows route allow hikers to experience tundra meadows, bedrock outcrops, and unobstructed views of the surrounding region from several high points in the park.
 This route is considered a hike over uneven ground with some steep elevations.
 It has trail markers to aid in navigation around sensitive environments.
 Hikers are encouraged to take side trips from each of the main routes.
 Interested in fishing for Arctic char at the river?
-Let us know in advance and Arctic Kingdom will provide a license and tackle for the hike
+Let us know in advance and the Arctic Kingdom will provide a license and tackle for the hike

 Day 3: Frobisher Bay